zibaee-2021/MSc_2024_project/README.md

 ---
 #### SHELL SCRIPT LAUNCHERS:

 You can run the Python scripts via shell scripts in `launchers` directory in the top level of the project folder:

+`sh launchers/tokenise_embed_train.sh`
-`sh launchers/tokenise_embed_train.sh` which calls `src/diffusion/tokenise_embed_train.py` to run all scripts.
+This calls `src/diffusion/tokenise_embed_train.py`

 Alternatively, for demonstration, each part can be run separately:
 - `sh launchers/_1_run_tokeniser.sh`
 - `sh launchers/_2_build_embeddings.sh`
 - `sh launchers/load_datasets`
 - `sh launchers/_3_train_model.sh`

-> Note: running a launcher shell script will automatically activate the conda env (`diffSock` on `joe-desktop`).
+> Note: Running any of these launcher shell scripts will automatically activate the conda env (`diffSock` on `joe-desktop`).
-> If you try to manually activate the conda env in the terminal before running a shell script, it seems to cause
+> However, if you try to run one of the shell scripts within an already-activated conda env, it seems to cause
-> some form of conflict and fails to execute the scripts, throwing error messages about being unable to find required
+> some form of conflict and fails to execute it, throwing error messages about being unable to find required
 > libraries (like NumPy and Pandas).
 ---
+#### Specifying which proteins to train model on:
+- Before running anything, you must decide which proteins will be used for training the model.
+- Specifying which `PDBids`/`PDBid_chains` to use is done via `tokeniser.py` script.
+- Once `tokeniser.py` has run, the remaining scripts (embedding and model training) will know implicitly which PDBids to work with via reading in .ssv files written to `src/diffusion/diff_data/tokenised` by `tokeniser.py`, so it is not necessary to indicate which PDBids to those scripts as well, only to `tokeniser.py`.

+---
 #### TOKENISER

 `src/preprocessing_funcs/tokeniser.py`

-(The `tokenise_embed_train.py` script is currently set up to first empty the `mmCIF` and `tokenised` directories, to remove all pre-downloaded `mmCIF` files and pre-tokenised `.ssv` files, so that they downloaded/generated from scratch.
-If you don't want this to happen but instead to re-use the files in those directories, then you must comment these lines out manually on lines 11 & 12.
-Conversely the `_1_run_tokeniser.sh` script will call `tokeniser.py` directly via its `if __name__ == __main__` wherein it is currently set up to not empty the 2 directories.
-So this time you would need to uncomment them on lines 616 & 619).

-Specifying the `PDBids`/`PDBid_chains` to use for training the model, via `tokeniser.py`.
-Before doing anything, you must decide which proteins will be used for training the model.
-`tokeniser.py` builds a list of `PDBids` and/or `PDBid_chains` according to paths passed to it, all of these are optional.
-Without them, defaults will be used.
+- `tokeniser.py` builds a list of `PDBids` and/or `PDBid_chains` according to one or more of the 3 following paths passed to it.
+(All of these are optional, as default arguments are also provided.)

 1. User-specified directory path from where pre-downloaded `mmCIF` files will be read.
 The default is `mmCIF` directory at `src/diffusion/diff_data`.
 Whichever `.cif` files are found there will be parsed and tokenised (unless it finds corresponding `.ssv` files already in `tokenised` directory at `src/diffusion/diff_data`, indicating which, if any, have already been tokenised).

 2. User-specified file path to any existing `.lst` file of `PDBids` and/or `PDBid_chains`.
 A number of these `.lst` files is located in `PDBid_list` at `src/diffusion/diff_data`.
 The default is `None`.
+However, you can also pass the PDBids `.lst` file name at the command line.
+Currently, `pdbchains_565` is included at the command-line in both shell scripts that call `tokeniser.py`.
+As a result, the tokeniser searches for `src/diffusion/diff_data/PDBid_list/pdbchains_565.lst`.
+If it finds this file, it will read in the PDBids from it.

 3. User-specified string of `PDBid` and/or `PDBid_chain`; or a Python list of `PDBid` and/or `PDBid_chain` strings.
 (Either a single string or Python list of strings can be passed to `pdb_ids` argument.)
 The default is `None`.